fedeandri/auto-approve-comments/readme.txt

 **Usage**

 1. Open Comments -> Auto Approve Comments
-2. Configure the "Commenter list" or the "User ID list" (see some examples below)
+2. Configure the "Commenter list" or the "Users list" (see some examples below)
 3. Save and you're done

-From now on all the commenters listed in one of the lists above will have his/her comment immediately approved even if you set your comments to be manually approved.
+From now on all the commenters listed in one of the lists above will have their comments immediately approved even if you set the comments to be manually approved.

 **Commenter list - example**